LewisJ97/Operationalising-Machine-Learning-with-Azure/README.md

 # Key Steps
-*TODO*: Write a short discription of the key steps.
-Remeber to include all the screencasts required to demonstrate key steps.

 ## AutoML
 *The first stage required developing an AutoML model that we could then deploy.
 At this point, security is enabled and authentication is completed.
 In this step, we created a dataset, an experiment using Automated ML, configured a compute cluster, and used that cluster to run the experiment.*